Daniel-KM/Omeka-S-module-BulkEdit/README.md

 - Order values by language (in particular for the title)
 - Displace values from a property to another one
 - Set visibility of a property public or private
-- Update the media html of an item
+- Update the media html via item or media
+- Update the media type (mime-type) of a media
 - Remove all trailing white spaces
 - Convert a value to another data type
 - Modify language codes